sacchy777/mid2wav/README_ctplay_win.txt

 --------------
 User Interface
 --------------
-Te name of intruments is clickable.
+The intruments name is clickable.
   Left click : make the track mute or not.
   Right Clock  : make the track solo or not.

-This repeates playing music at default.
+Music repeats at default.
-You can toggle the repeat status by clicking "repeat".
+You can toggle it by
+clicking "repeat".

-Transpose can be performed by clicking
+Transpose can be done by clicking
 < or > besides "Key".